stanfy79/Creeptar/README.md

-# Creeptar Dashboard
+# Creeptar

-Welcome to the Creeptar dashboard repository!
+Welcome to the Creeptar repository!

 This repository contains the source code for a website that embeds a crypto data widget, provides market data for various crypto coins, and displays real-time chart data for Solana (SOL).
 This README provides instructions on how to build and launch the application.